FREQUENTLY ASKED QUESTIONS: LASIK SURGERY

 Anatomically, the corneal stroma is in position within 5 minutes, while the epithelium has healed within a couple of hours.

-Generally speaking, vision is on point within 1 day; sensation is more than comfortable in most before the end of day 7; and dryness symptoms usually resolve by a month or 3.
+Generally speaking, vision is on point within 1 day; sensation is more than comfortable in most before the end of day 7; and dryness symptoms usually resolve in a month or 3.

 How Long Will the LASIK Outcome Last?